 Make sure all of the corners and seams of the cement board in the shower are covered with cement board tape, then cover with thinset mortar using the flat side of your trowel.

 This is a good way to bond the two boards together so there is a stable back behind the tile.
-You don’t want those boards shifting at all once your tile is set, which could lead to cracking.
+You don’t want those boards shifting at all once your tile is set, which could lead to cracking on your finished tile work.
+Which would be not ok, right?

 Part 2.
 Installing the Shower Tile

 Much to Logan’s dismay – I love the look of classic white 3×6 subway tile.
-So, we had a big job ahead of us.
+So, we had a big job ahead of us with this small tile.

-You can see that our floor tile in this post was a mosaic.
+You can see that our floor tiles in this post were a mosaic, so we definitely saved some time there.

 Tips for Tile Installation: